9 Mar. 9 July. 8 Nov.

 The second principle is solicitude for the little and the weak.
 The cellarer must enter into the infirmities of the brethren, and see things from their perspective, never becoming shocked or scandalised by another brother’s weakness, or needs, or incapacity to march at what he judges a normal pace.
 The cellarer must be capable of making himself little with the littlest of the brethren, with the sick, with children, with guests, and with the poor.

 The third principle is that “no one be troubled nor grieved in the house of God”.
 The cellarer is the servant of his brothers’ joy.
 His mission is not merely a question of supplying what is needed.
 He must develop the gift of knowing intuitively what will make a brother happy, and then do whatever he can to foster that brother’s happiness.
 The cellarer will work closely with the abbot to provide the community with the little touches that contribute to a climate of gratitude and joy.
 Armand Marquiset (1900–1981), the founder of the Little Brothers of the Poor, a secular organisation that looks after the forsaken elderly, gave his co–worker this motto: “Roses before bread”.
+Whenever Marquiset and his co–workers prepared a dinner basket for the elderly living alone in poverty in some poor flat, they would include a bottle of good wine . . . a roses for the table.
 The Benedictine cellarer must be as attentive to the roses, that is to the little things that make life beautiful and give joy to the heart, as he is to the bread, that is, to what is necessary for the community’s sustenance.